cboulanger/bibliograph/readme.md

   on queries;
 - Rich metadata, Autocompletion and duplicate detection;
-- Allows natural language queries like "title contains hamlet and author beginswith shake";
+- Allows natural language queries like "title contains hamlet and author begins with shake";
 - Fine-grained access control system with users, roles, groups and permissions allows flexible user management and contol of who is allowed to view, enter, edit and delete data;
 - Unlimited amount of separate databases;
-- Imports data from library catalogues (through Z39.50 interface), from various file-based data formats (RIS, BibTeX, Endnote, MODS, and more), and from RSS feeds.
+- Imports data from library catalogues (through Z39.50 interface), from various file-based data formats (RIS, BibTeX, Endnote, MODS, and more), and from web services.
-- Export into various open formats and publish folders as RSS feeds;
+- LDAP integration to connect to existing LDAP servers;
 - Formats bibliographic records with various citation styles (APA, Chicago, ...) using CSL templates and the citeproc style processor (http://citationstyles.org);
 - Ability to create and restore snapshot backups of individual databases;
-- LDAP integration to connect to existing LDAP servers;
-- Optionally provides a user forum;
-- Fully open source, can be easily adapted and extended by plugins.
+- Easily extendable with custom plugins.

 ## Installation and Deployment
 See [here](doc/install.md).